 Molina is a member of the National Academy of Sciences and the Institute of Medicine in the United States and since April 2011, he is one of the 21 scientists that serve on President Barack Obama´s Council of Advisors on Science and Technology (PCAST).

 Likewise, he is a distinguished member of the Vatican´s Pontifical Academy of Sciences, the National College of Mexico, Mexican Academy of Science and the Mexican Academy of Engineering, among others.
-For his contribution to science he has received numerous awards including over 30 honorary degrees, the Tyler Prize for Environmental Achievement in 1983, the UNEP-Sasakawa Environment Prize in 1995, the 1995 Nobel Prize in Chemistry and the Presidential Medal of Freedom and the United Nations Champion of the Earth Award.
+For his contribution to science he has received numerous awards including over 30 honorary degrees, the Tyler Prize for Environmental Achievement in 1983, the UNEP-Sasakawa Environment Prize in 1995, the 1995 Nobel Prize in Chemistry, the Presidential Medal of Freedom and the United Nations Champion of the Earth Award.